 Whether you just simply want to get high or take medical marijuana for an illness, should cannabis be fully legalised in the UK?

-Its has been a growing topic for a number of years, should we legalise weed in the UK?
+Its has been a growing topic for a number of years, should weed be legalised in the UK?
 There are huge arguments on both sides with pros and cons to both sides, however should drugs be really made legal to buy and sell.
 Alcohol is a drug and beside 1920’s prohibition in America it is readily available from our local stores, supermarkets and online shopping.
 What if you could go online and order an ounce of ‘Pink Kush’ with no worries about committing a crime or picking up a quarter from your local ‘weed’ store.
 Is legalising a drug really a good thing or does it just come down to one thing, money.

 Since recreational use of cannabis was legalised in 2016, California is now estimated to make a whopping $1 billion annual tax from sales of the drug.
 That’s $1 billion more that can be now used to fund community projects, healthcare, local enforcement and the local economy in general.
 If California could find a way to tax harder drugs like cocaine would they also do that?
 The Adult Use of Marijuana Act (AUMA) allows users to posses up to one ounce of weed as well as the cultivation of 6 plants with a 15% excise tax on the retail sales of the crop.